csound/csound/examples/plugin/README.md

 Fsig variables are held in a PVSDAT data structure.
 To facilitate their manipulation, CPOF provides a wrapper class Fsig.
-This will give access to phase vocoder bins through the csnd::pvsbin class, with the following methods:
+This will give access to phase vocoder bins through the csnd::pvsbin objects, which have the following methods:

 * amp(): returns the bin amplitude.
 * freq(): returns the bin frequency.